wailashraf71/flutter_awesome_reels/README.md

 A powerful and feature-rich Flutter package for creating Instagram/TikTok-like video reels with advanced streaming support including HLS, DASH, and MP4 formats.

+## ⚠️ Breaking Changes
+- **Multi-Format Video Support**: Now supports HLS, MPEG-DASH, and MP4 video sources.
+Update your video URLs and backend delivery as needed.
+- **New Event Callbacks**: Added `onPress` and `onLongPress` event callbacks for advanced interaction handling.
+Update your widget usage to handle these events if needed.

 ## Features

 ### 🎥 Video Streaming Support